kishan2805/final-submit/README.md

 Adaptability: Designed to handle various environmental conditions, such as lighting changes, weather variations, and crowded urban settings.
 Safety-First Approach: Enables prompt detection and classification of potential obstacles to prevent collisions and enhance driving decisions.

+Drowsiness Detection Integration
+In addition to real-time object detection, the project includes a drowsiness detection feature to enhance driver safety.
+This model monitors drivers' facial cues to identify signs of fatigue and promptly alert them.

+Features:

+Real-time drowsiness detection using facial landmarks.
+Works seamlessly with the object detection system.
+Designed for varied lighting and camera placements.

 Getting Started
 To run this project smoothly, we recommend using Google Colab.
 Follow the instructions below to set up and execute the code.